Introduction

 about some unexpected output from our test script.
 What’s that unexpected

-Let’s fix that by adding a new library file called lib/area.pir
+Let’s fix that by adding a new library file called lib/area.pir, and adding

 the missing subroutine.